CryptoAutistic80/Bearsworth-Discord-Bot/ReadMe.txt

 2. Add the bot to your Discord server by visiting the Discord Developers Portal, creating a new bot and copying its token.

 3. Send a direct message to the bot on Discord to start chatting!
-Type /chat to start a new conversation and /end to end a            conversation.
+Type !chat to start a new conversation and !end to end a            conversation.

 Acknowledgements: